Internet of People Hits Market Capitalization of $44,292.22 (IOP)

-Internet of People (CURRENCY:IOP) traded 66.2% lower against the U.S. dollar during the 24 hour period ending at 20:00 PM ET on December 10th.
-Over the last seven days, Internet of People has traded 68.8% lower against the U.S. dollar.
+Internet of People (CURRENCY:IOP) traded 66.2% lower against the dollar during the 1-day period ending at 22:00 PM Eastern on December 16th.
 Internet of People has a market cap of $44,292.22 and $4.00 worth of Internet of People was traded on exchanges in the last 24 hours.
-One Internet of People coin can currently be bought for about $0.0033 or 0.00000006 BTC on exchanges.
+One Internet of People coin can currently be purchased for approximately $0.0033 or 0.00000006 BTC on popular cryptocurrency exchanges.
+Over the last week, Internet of People has traded 68.8% lower against the dollar.

 - Experience Points (XP) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.